 I met with Marisol, Vanessa and Patricia all from Spain this morning at 11:00am and we worked for two and half hours.
 I did mostly the same thing I did with Inma which was working on past, present and future.
 The girls are great and so enthusiastic about learning.
 They did throw me some curve balls with odd questions like why do you say either instead of neither?
 Now that really isn't a hard question on the surface but then I had to get into "or" and "nor" and that led to further questions about "within" and "between" and the conversation continued like that for a while.
 They are like sponges and they just want to absorb all I have to say but truly I have to stop and think about what and why we say what we say before I can respond.
 This is great practice for me because it's working with just one student at a time or a small group like today and not 12 students all wanting attention.

 After my teaching practice I headed to the library where I bumped into Inma who sat next to me to study.
 A 40 something Irish man came over to flirt with her.
 I got such a kick out of it because she had just told me yesterday that Irish men try to pick her up a lot and that she knows that many of them are just looking for sex.
 This guy may have just been being nice and she had clearly met him before today because there was some familiarity in their conversation.
 I think he likes her and he offered to help her practice her English.
 She doesn't seem interested in him so I'm sure it won't go very far.
-Here is a picture of her while she studies in the chair beside mine.
+Here is a picture of her while she st

 A few moments' later Eloy, also from Spain and also a student from school saw me and came over for a chat.
 He's so sweet and at an advanced level.
 He's studying her to take the English language proficiency test so he can get a good job.
 I introduced him to Inma and in just a quick moment they discovered they were both from Southern Spain, he from Saville and she from Malaga.
 It was so sweet because Eloy jumped up and went over to Inma and kissed her on both cheeks and introduced himself more formally.
 I love that people, from Spain, Italy, etc. even if they are strangers; greet one another in this lovely way.
 It's so civilized.
 And yes, I am fully aware that sometimes you don't want some stranger kissing your cheek but in cases like this where they are both young and attractive it can be a good thing.
 That sounds so superficial, I know.
 It was also funny to see them interact with each other in English because I was there when they clearly wanted so much to speak Spanish instead.
 Eloy even said, as he crouched down between mine and Inma's chairs, that normally he would have continued speaking with Inma from his original seat to the left of me because in Spain, for some reason, they like to talk loudly to each other from longer distances than necessary.
-I guess it could be like two people in a room and they'd have a conversation with each other while being in opposite sides of the room.
-It was good he didn't try to do that here since it is a library and there is some decorum necessary despite cultural preferences.
+I guess it could

 It was off to the gym where I took this picture of a tree because something about the unruliness of the branches against the night sky just caught my fancy.